Editor’s Note: This list was last updated on September 7, 2020. Visit a national park’s linked webpage for the most up-to-date information.

 Sequoia National Park

 Sequoia & Kings Canyon National Parks roads, trails, restrooms, and picnic areas opened June 4.
-But most facilities (including visitor centers, restaurants permit stations, and more) remain closed until further notice.
+Most facilities (including lodging and some restaurants) have recently reopened.

-According to the NSP Sequoia site, these are the key changes for the summer season:
+According to the NPS Sequoia site, these are the key changes for the summer season:

 - The Sequoia Shuttle will not be running.